DrPeachy/ResumeSaver/README.md

 # Resume Saver

 ## Overview
-Preparing difference resume for difference purpose is troublesome when you just want to change a specific content or style.
-Formating with Microsoft Word is annoying as you need to manually type in every spacing
+Preparing a different resume for different purposes is troublesome when you just want to change a specific content or style.
+Formatting with Microsoft Word is annoying as you need to manually type in every spacing

-Resume Maker is a webapp allow users to keep track and manipulate their resume's content, styling, layout easily, and to export brand new resume in desired format.
-They will be able to editing text or upload existed materials for convenience, and the web app can automatically decide the content for specific space.
+Resume Maker is a web app that allows users to keep track of and manipulate their resume's content, styling, and layout easily, and to export brand-new resumes in the desired format.
+They will be able to edit text or upload existing materials for convenience, and the web app can automatically decide the content for a specific space.

 ## Data Model